 - CNG members must use seeds that are Certified Naturally Grown or certified organic whenever they are commercially available.
 Seeds used for edible sprouts always must be certified organic or Certified Naturally Grown.

-For microgreens, however, if you check with at least 3 major seed sources and still can’t find the variety you need, you can use conventionally grown seed (as long as it’s not GMO or chemically-treated, of course).
+For microgreens, however, if you check with at least three major seed sources and still can’t find the variety you need, you can use conventionally grown seed (as long as it’s not GMO or chemically-treated, of course).
 Some microgreens varieties are so new to the market that only one major seed vendor sells them, and there is no available organic variety just yet.
 As microgreens gain traction, more organic seed varieties will become available and you would be required switch to an organic variety.

-The following seed companies offer CNG or Cert Organic microgreens seeds.
+The following seed companies offer CNG or Organic microgreens seeds.
 Please note some of these sources also offer non-organically grown seed varieties, so be sure to double check before placing your order.

 Don’t see your favorite seed supplier on the list?
 Let us know and we can add them!